 What Are You Judging?

-should also be considered.
+Priority is to be given to the Research Question, Design and Methodology, Execution, Creativity, and Presentation.
 The following weights are given as a guide,

 but your decisions will be by consensus of your judging team.

 Presentation: Interview 25 pts

 • Was the question sufficiently limited to allow plausible attack?

 • Student use of scientific literature or popular literature